MrBertieG/bar-quiz/README.md

 - Save the score.
 Where the Score will be saved locally and presented in the Leaderboard Page.
 - Play Again, where the quiz will restart without saving the score.
 - Go to the Home Page without saving the score. <br>
+- User Validation.
+The user cannot save the final score if a name hasn't been inputed.
 ![End Quiz Mobile](assets/images/readme_img/end_mobile.png)
 <br><br>